Shoreline Park – Burlingame Project

 $500,000 in June 2021 for design, outreach, CEQA, and permitting work. $991,499 in April 2022 to conduct site studies and community engagement, prepare detailed plans and detailed designs, prepare regulatory permit applications and environmental review documents, and prepare a longterm lease application for the project.

 Burlingame, San Mateo County, SFBRA West Bay Region

-Advance plans and designs, conduct community engagement, prepare required environmental documentation
+Advance plans and designs, community engagement, environmental documentation, permit applications and longterm lease application

 Fish, Bird and Wildlife Habitat Program; Shoreline Public Access Program

 In April 2022, the Governing Board authorized disbursement of up to $991,499 to the SPHERE Institute to augment the grant of $500,000 previously authorized by the Board to conduct site studies and community engagement, prepare detailed plans and detailed designs, prepare regulatory permit applications and environmental review documents, and prepare a longterm lease application for the project.

 The project will transform a 9.4-acre vacant parcel of State-owned bayfront land into a public nature and recreation park and will include restoration of approximately 3-3.5 acres of tidal marsh and transition zone habitats in one of the few remaining suitable locations along the City of Burlingame’s heavily developed shoreline.

 The project will create much-needed nature and park amenities for the public.
 SPHERE has completed the conceptual design work for the project and has begun work on the detailed design stage.
 With the Authority grant, SPHERE will conduct studies, advance the plans and designs, conduct community engagement, prepare required environmental documentation, negotiate a lease with State Lands Commission (SLC), and prepare permit applications necessary for regulatory review.